kylechui/obelisk/UCLA/CS 118/HTTP.md

 - Pipelining isn't good enough
 - Head-of-line blocking: The requests are handled in sequential order
-  - A request for a large file or some dynamic computation can block all requests
+  - A request for a large file or some dynamic (or large) computation can block all subsequent requests
   - A workaround is to open multiple TCP connections
 - If there is a large header with repetitive information in queries, HTTP/1.1 suffers